stajichlab/tutorials/docs/Viz/JBrowse_Basics.md

 samtools index SRR11140748.bam
 jbrowse add-track SRR11140748.bam --load inPlace
 # or if the file was made IN this directory
-jbrowse add-track SRR11140748.bam --load inPlace
 # if it gives you a warning about index file run
 # samtools index BAMFILE

 ```
+Other file types that can be loaded include bigwig files.

 Note that on the UCR HPCC to serve up BAM files properly you need to create a `.htaccess` file in the jbrowse folder (remember ours is called `SARS-CoV-2` in this example).
-Contents should be

-Now navigate to the web with you link based on your username and folder - this would look like this but you need to put your username  `http://cluster.hpcc.ucr.edu/~USERNAME/private/jbrowse2/SARS-CoV-2`
+Now navigate to the web with you link based on your username and folder.

-To see my example go to [http://cluster.hpcc.ucr.edu/~jstajich/private/jbrowse2/SARS-CoV-2/](http://cluster.hpcc.ucr.edu/~jstajich/private/jbrowse2/SARS-CoV-2/)
+You can see a working version of JBrowse2 hosted on this example [github hosted site for SARS-CoV-2](https://stajichlab.github.io/tutorial_JB2/SARS-CoV-2/)